War, hunger, Covid-19 cast gloomy shadow over Europe

 The EU agreed earlier in the week on an embargo on Russian crude oil imports, but Hungary, Slovakia and the Czech Republic secured exemptions.

-Beyond the war, Eastern European countries in particular “are virulently questioning the Franco-German dominance, which is at risk of fracturing the EU in the long term”, said Balencie.
+Beyond the war, Eastern European countries in particular “are virulently questioning the Franco-German dominance, which is at risk of fracturing the EU in the long term”, said Balencie.—AFP

 Comments